Membership Manual

 • All working members are required to either: 1) schedule each shift they work (freelance) or 2) choose a regularly scheduled shift that meets on a predictable schedule (recurring).
 Walk-ins (or unscheduled work) are not permitted.

-• You need to work at least one shift per cycle but you are welcome to work extra shifts.
+• You need to work at least one shift per cycle (or have one shift credit in your bank to cover the cycle) but you are welcome to work extra shifts.
 Those additional shifts will add credits to your bank.
 There is no limit to the number of credits you can have in your bank.

 • You may have up to two scheduled shifts at one time, with no more than two shifts on the same date.

-• You may schedule a freelance shift up to 30 minutes before the shift start time.
+• You may schedule a freelance shift up to 30 minutes before the shift starts.

 • All shifts are 2 hours and 45 minutes.